Azure/azure-kusto-microhack1/README.md

 | render timechart
 ```

-For the following tasks, we will use the table `LogisticsTelemetryHistorical`.
+For the following tasks, we will use the `LogisticsTelemetry` and `LogisticsTelemetryHistorical` tables interchangeably.

 ---

 ### Task 2: Explore the table and columns 🎓

+📆 Use table: `LogisticsTelemetry`

-Write a query to get the schema of the table.
+✍🏻 Write a query to add `NumOfTagsCalculated`, `Shock` and `Temp` as calculated columns with the data type: _real_, then get the schema of the table.

-Hint 1: Observe that new columns like `Shock`, `Temp` are extracted from the original message.
+🕵🏻 Hint 1: Observe that new columns like `NumOfTagsCalculated`, `Shock`, `Temp` are extracted from the telemetry payload and do not exist on the `LogisticsTelemetry` table.
+🕵🏻 Hint 2: `NumOfTagsCalculated` is simply the total tag count.

+🤔 Do you know why the default column type is _dynamic_ when we attempt to access a nested JSON element, and how we parse it to the type: _real_?

 Example result:

 ![Schema](/assets/images/Schema.png)

 [extend operator](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/extendoperator)
 [getschema operator](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/getschemaoperator)

 ---

 ### Task 3: Keep the columns of your interest 🎓

+📆 Use table: `LogisticsTelemetry`

-Write a query to get only specific desired columns: `deviceId`, `enqueuedTime`, `Temp`.
+✍🏻 Write a query to get only the specific desired columns: `deviceId`, `enqueuedTime`, `Temp`.
 Take an arbitrary 10 records.

+🕵🏻 Hint: `Temp` doesn't exist as a column, but you've already figured out how to extract it in the previous task.

 Example result:

 ![Project](/assets/images/project.png)

 [project-away operator - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/projectawayoperator)
 [Project operator - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/projectoperator)

 ---

 ### Task 4: Filter the output 🎓

+📆 Use table: `LogisticsTelemetry`

-Write a query to get only these specific desired columns: `deviceId`, `enqueuedTime`, `Temp`.
+✍🏻 Write a query to get only these specific desired columns: `deviceId`, `enqueuedTime`, `Temp`.
 Take an arbitrary 10 records from the past 90 days.

-Hint 1: "ago"
+🕵🏻 Hint 1: "ago"
-Hint 2: In case you see 0 records, remember that operators are sequenced by a pipe (`|`).
+🕵🏻 Hint 2: In case you see 0 records, remember that operators are sequenced by a pipe (`|`).
 Data is piped, from one operator to the next.
 The data is filtered or manipulated at each step and then fed into the following step.
 By using the `take` operator, there is no guarantee which records are returned.

 [where operator in Kusto query language - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/whereoperator)